aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 7. **Last Item Purchased Before Becoming a Member**

    - **Problem Statement:** Identify the last item purchased by each customer before they became a member.
-   - **Business Purpose:** This insight helps in understanding pre-membership behavior and designing pre-membership incentives.
    - **SQL Functions and Steps:**
      - **RANK()**: Assign a rank to each purchase by date before membership.
      - **JOIN**: Combine sales, menu, and membership tables to get necessary information.